WabugeS/ParoCyber_SQL_Capstone/README.md

     total_revenue DESC
 LIMIT 10;

-/*Bonus Task: Design Your Own Questions
+**Bonus Task: Design Your Own Questions**
 Now that you've explored the Monday Coffee dataset, it's your turn to think like an analyst.
 Come up with three original business questions that can be answered using SQL on this dataset.
 For each question:
 1. Write the business question clearly (what insight are you trying to surface?).
 2. Write the SQL query that answers it.
-3. Write a one-sentence interpretation of what the result tells Monday Coffee.*/
+3. Write a one-sentence interpretation of what the result tells Monday Coffee.

-/*Question 1: Customer Retention / Purchase Frequency Business Question: Which cities have the most loyal customer bases measured by the average number of orders placed per unique customer?
+**Question 1: Customer Retention / Purchase Frequency Business Question: Which cities have the most loyal customer bases measured by the average number of orders placed per unique customer?
-This identifies where coffee habits are most deeply formed*/
+This identifies where coffee habits are most deeply formed**

--- Finding the average number of orders placed per unique customer in each city SELECT
+# Finding the average number of orders placed per unique customer in each city

+SELECT
     ci.city_name,
     COUNT(s.sale_id) AS total_orders,